louiseseeyave/flares/README.md

 - We can then download subhalo properties, handled in `run_download_properties.cosma.sh`.
 The required arrays can be defined in `req_arrays.txt`
 - If you wish to calculate emission from subhalos, you first need to calculate the line of sigh metal column density, handled in `run_calc_Zlos.cosma.sh`
 - You can then run `run_photometry.cosma.sh` to generate predicted emission.
 Within this script you can select whether you require fluxes, luminosities, full SEDs or just line information.
+- Photometric indices like the Balmer break, UV-continuum slope, etc are calculated on running `run_photometry_indices.cosma.sh`
 - Finally, the outputs from each region can be combined using `combine_master_file.py`

 Once this has completed you will have a single file `data/flares.hdf5` with the following (rough) data structure: `Resim_num/Property_type/Property`, where `Resim_num` is the number of resims (see [here](https://docs.google.com/spreadsheets/d/1NzQee05rNCml1YEKXuD8L9JOW5Noh8oj9K9bcS2RQlY/edit?usp=sharing)), `Property_type` can be either Galaxy (like stellar mass, sfr, etc) or Particle (individual properties of gas/stellar particles) and `Property` is the required property.

 ### Example